 IMPORTANT: This is general medical information, and is not tailored to the needs of a specific individual.
 This material is NOT complete.
 It does not cover all possible precautions, side effects, or interactions.
 You should always consult your physician when making decisions about your health.
 And you should consult your physician before starting or stopping medication.

 I have no financial interest in Antabuse or any maker of Antabuse.
-I simply believe that Antabuse increases the chances of recovery.
+I simply believe, based on the medical evidence, that Antabuse increases the chances of recovery.

 Antabuse has been used since 1951 to help people stop drinking.
 (The generic name of Antabuse is Disulfiram.)
 Antabuse is not only effective for stopping drinking.
 If you have a drug problem, anything that helps you stop drinking will also help you stop using drugs, because alcohol usually leads to drugs.